Skip to content

 Connect any MCP client

 Ask about any US public company and get the real numbers back — revenue, margins, segments, a decade of history.
 Your assistant stops hallucinating figures and answers from live, verified data, grounded in what each company actually reported.
-So you can dig into a business, size it up against peers, and move fast on what you find — with every number traceable to where it came from.
+So you can dig into a business, size it up against peers, and chase any question as far as the filings go — with every number traceable to where it came from.

 OpenCapital works with any AI that speaks the Model Context Protocol (MCP) — Claude, ChatGPT, Codex, Cursor, and a growing list of others.
 The setup is always the same: one URL, one sign-in.